lawrenceweetman/crutchwords-app/development-docs/product-requirements-document.md

   - As a User, I can sign in with a Google account.
   - As a User, my anonymous session history is seamlessly merged with my new "full" account.
   - As a User, I can log out.

+## **P5.1: The "Pacing" Trainer (Slowing Down)**

+- **Research Basis:** The technique of "slowing down" to allow cognitive load to catch up with speech.
+- **User Stories:**
+  - As a User, I can start a "Pacing Practice" mode.
+  - As a User, in this mode, I can see a simple visual metronome on the screen (e.g., a pulsating circle).
+  - As a User, I can set the desired pace (e.g., "Slow," "Medium," "Fast") to practice speaking more deliberately.
+  - As a User, the app will provide a simple score at the end on how well I matched the target pace.

+## **P5.2: The "Pause" Trainer (The Silent Pause)**

+- **Research Basis:** The core technique of replacing a filled pause ("um") with a silent pause.
+- **User Stories:**
+  - As a User, I can start a "Pause Practice" mode.
+  - As a User, the app will present me with a series of short prompts or questions (e.g., "What did you do this weekend?").
+  - As a User, I must practice pausing for 1-2 seconds (a "confident pause") before I begin speaking.
+  - As a User, the app will give me feedback on whether I started speaking immediately (a "rush") or successfully used the silent pause.

+## **P5.3: The "Awareness" Trainer (Live Feedback)**

+- **Research Basis:** Building visceral, real-time awareness of the habit as it occurs.
+- **User Stories:**
+  - As a User, I can enable an "Awareness" mode during any practice session.
+  - As a User, in this mode, the app will provide an immediate, non-intrusive feedback signal the instant it detects a filler word.
+  - As a User, I can choose my feedback signal (e.g., a subtle audio "click," a gentle haptic buzz on mobile, or a brief red flash on the screen).

+## **P5.4: The "Warm-Up" Library (Anxiety Reduction)**

+- **Research Basis:** Reducing the cognitive load and anxiety that causes fillers before speaking.
+- **User Stories:**
+  - As a User, I can access a "Warm-Up Library" before starting a session.
+  - As a User, I can select a 1- or 2-minute guided exercise.
+  - As a User, I can be guided through a simple "Belly Breathing" exercise to reduce nerves.
+  - As a User, I can be guided through a "Vocal Warm-Up" (e.g., lip trills, sirens) to prepare my voice.

+## **P5.5: The "Prompt" Library (Transition Practice) - MOVED**

+- **Note:** This feature has been pulled forward into the core MVP as P1.5: Practice Topic Generator.
+It is no longer part of the P5 roadmap, as it is now a foundational feature.